robusta-dev/robusta/docs/catalog/triggers/prometheus.rst

 1. Enable two-way interactivity in :ref:`Robusta's configuration <Configuration Guide>` by setting ``disableCloudRouting: false``
 2. Make sure that your alerts contain a label named ``cluster_name`` which matches the :ref:`cluster_name defined in Robusta's configuration <Mandatory global config>`.
 This is necessary so that the Robusta cloud knows which cluster to forward events to.
-3. Add an http_config to AlertManager's configuration to configure security features.
+3. Configure AlertManager as follows:

-.. admonition:: External AlertManager configuration
+.. admonition:: alertmanager.yaml

     .. code-block:: yaml